zonca/openstack_unshelver_webapp/README.md

 # OpenStack Unshelver Web App

-Check out the accompanying blog post: https://www.zonca.dev/posts/2025-09-22-openstack-unshelver-demo
+Release `2025.09.22` is tied to the accompanying blog post: https://www.zonca.dev/posts/2025-09-22-openstack-unshelver-demo

 FastHTML web application that authenticates users via GitHub OAuth (restricted to a particular organisation) and provides buttons that unshelve and monitor configured